HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-002/README.txt

 ~> make make train-setup SAVE_PERIOD=100 IMAGE_SIDE=100
 ~> make feed-train-inputs WALLTIME=100000

+### Check mode

+In this mode, we check wether the map is able to encode in its external weights a good representation of the (w, h, rgb) triplets.
+To do so, we feed the map with (w, h, rgb) triplets, with (w, h) spanning [0, 1]^2, and we get the (W/We-0, H/We-0, RGB/We-0) at corresponding bmus (W/BMU, H/BMU, RGB/BMU).
+The rules for this are the following:

+~> make show-check-rules

+We can, for example, build up the checking.

+~> make cxsom-clear-processor
+~> make clear-checks
+~> make check WEIGHTS_AT=500 IMAGE_SIDE=100

+Then, let us display the prediction

+~> make show-checks

+Clearing the checkings can be done as well.

+~> make cxsom-clear-processor
+~> make clear-checks

 ### Predict mode

 Here, we ask the map to retrieve RGB from (w, h) values un [0,1]^2.
 In other words, this will draw the image.
 Let us first display the prediction rules.